 - + Take a critical look at the validity of each certifying body

-- + Observe the career opportunities and average salary of a Health or Nutrition Coach
+- + Observe the career opportunities of a Nutritional Therapy Practitioner

 - + Determine if a career in nutritional therapy is right for you

 What Is a Health Coach?

 A Health Coach or Nutrition Coach is a professional who focuses on whole-body systems as individual factors that affect overall health.
 This includes, but is not limited to mind, body, and emotional factors.
 These are broad titles and can vary depending on certificate.
 Some examples are: